Subscription Mill, North Leverton: Description

 The mill has four floors and is built to the Lincolnshire style.
 It has four Patent sails mounted on a cross, an Ogee cap and an eight bladed fantail.
 There are three sets of millstones, two of which are wind-driven, and one set driven from an external engine/tractor.

 Public access

-The windmill is entirely maintained by a group of volunteers, and is open to the public every Saturday and Sunday throughout the year.
+The windmill is entirely maintained by a group of volunteers, and is open to the public every Saturday from 11:00 am whilst 4:00 pm during spring and summer seasons, with an earlier closing time of 3:00 pm during autumn and winter.
 Admission is free but there is a donation box towards the upkeep of the mill.

-There are open weekends in the summer with a wide variety of attractions for visitors to see.
+North Leverton Windmill holds an annual grand open weekend, "Family Fun Weekend", in early September.
+In addition to the windmill and visitor centre being open, there is a small festival atmosphere with craft stalls, food & drink stalls, local farming machinery displays and a car show during the day.
+In the evening, live music from local bands entertain the crowd.